remoderks/TikTakToe/README.md

 # TikTakToe
 A game of TikTakToe.
 I had to complete the game by adding the function to present a winner and abort the game once a there is a winner.
 I've added all the code starting from the function checkGameWinner.
+(Game.java file)

 Feel free to leave any tips or improvements regarding my piece of code!